China’s Education and Africa-East Asia Relations

 Peter Griffin, Afternoon Lunch (Publicdomainpictures.net)

 A key lesson from the failure of Prime Minister Modi’s Bharatiya Janata Party (“BJP”) to secure a majority in the lower house of India’s parliament and to sustain its popularity in traditionally pro-BJP states is the pressing need to solve the issue of economic inequality in India.
 Mr. Modi faces mounting pressure to deliver during his third term as India’s Prime Minister a strong economic performance to those who have not yet benefited from India’s progress.
 Similar challenges are being faced by Chinese leaders, who are rolling out new measures aimed at supporting the “accelerated rise” of Central China.
-Given India’s growing competition with China, how China plans to accomplish this goal should be of significant interest to India and its allies.Read more
+Given India’s growing competition with China, how China plans to accomplish this goal should be of significant interest to India and its allies.Read this article

 WeRide Zooms into the Global Autonomous Vehicle Industry